Does Drinking Wine Help Prevent Eye Disease?

 Naturally Occurring Sources of Resveratrol

-Resveratrol is a polyphenol found in the skins of grapes, that has powerful anti-oxidant and anti-inflammatory properties.
-Oxidative stress and inflammation are at the root of eye diseases, such as macular degeneration, glaucoma, cataracts, and diabetic retinopathy.
+Resveratrol, a polyphenol present in grape skins, boasts potent antioxidant and anti-inflammatory properties.
+These properties are particularly relevant as oxidative stress and inflammation are underlying factors in various eye diseases, including macular degeneration, glaucoma, cataracts, and diabetic retinopathy.

-Red wine is not the only source of resveratrol.
-It is a plant based substance found in grapes (including unpasteurized grape juice), peanuts (including natural peanut butter), cocoa, and berries, such as blueberries, bilberries, and cranberries.
-The resveratrol dietary supplements you buy are extracts from these plant sources.
+While red wine is a well-known source of resveratrol, it is by no means the only one.
+This plant-based compound can be found in grapes (including unpasteurized grape juice), peanuts (as well as natural peanut butter), cocoa, and berries such as blueberries, bilberries, and cranberries.
+The resveratrol dietary supplements available for purchase are typically extracts derived from these plant sources.

 Other Sources of resveratrol: